Skip to main content

 (f) Informing the consumer of the ombudsman process and possible steps in the investigation, as described in paragraph (A)(2) of this rule, and developing an action plan.

-(g) Revealing known any conflict(s) of interest.
+(g) Revealing any known conflict(s) of interest.

 (h) Obtaining a statement of the consumer's goals.